-x Pachyveria 'Clavata' is a beautiful, hybrid succulent up to 8 inches (20 cm) tall.
-The leaves are grey green, elongated to spatulate, almost flat, up to 4 inches (10 cm) long and up to 1.2 inches (3 cm) in the upper half.
-The flowers, which appear atop up to 10 inches (25 cm) long stems, have reddish petals surrounded by fleshy sepals the same color as the foliage.
+×Pachyveria 'Clavata' is a beautiful succulent with a growth habit between a loose rosette and a stemmed grower.
+It grows up to 16 inches (40 cm) tall.
+The leaves are grey-green, elongated to spatulate, almost flat, up to 4 inches (10 cm) long, and up to 1.2 inches (3 cm) wide.
+Flowers have reddish petals surrounded by fleshy sepals the same color as the foliage.
+They appear atop up to 10 inches (25 cm) long stems.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).